 In most cases, the answer is ‘yes.’
 But read on!

-Background: The Medicare Part B premium is a fixed cost set by the federal government.
-Part B covers medical services in the community.
-This premium has nothing to do with your Medicare Advantage plan.
-Even if you didn’t have a plan, you would still pay the premium.
+Background: The Medicare Part B premium is set by the federal government.
+It covers outpatient medical services such as doctor visits, diagnostic tests, urgent care, ambulance costs and emergency room visits.
+This premium has nothing to do with your Medicare Advantage or Medicare Supplement plan.
+If you didn’t have either, you would still pay the premium.

-If you receive Social Security benefits, the premium is deducted from your monthly check.
+The premium is automatically deducted from your Social Security check.
 If you don’t receive Social Security, you’re billed quarterly.
-The standard Part B monthly premium is $164.90. **
+For 2025, the standard Part B monthly premium is $185.00**

 How can I get a full Part B premium reduction?

-You can get a full reduction if you get full Medicaid or participate in a Medicare Savings Program.*** Some Medicare Advantage plans offer a partial Part B reduction.
-Anyone who has Parts A and B can get a plan like this.
+You do not pay the Part B premium if you receive full Medicaid or participate in a Medicare Savings Program.*** Some Medicare Advantage plans offer a partial Part B reduction.

 When should I get a plan with a partial Part B reduction?